beNative/git-automation/FUNCTIONAL_MANUAL.md

 -   **Collapsing Sections:** Click the chevron icon (▶) next to a category's title to hide or show the repositories within it.
 This state is saved automatically, so your layout will be preserved the next time you open the app.
 -   **Assigning Repositories:** Simply drag a repository card and drop it onto a category header to assign it.
 -   **Reordering:**
+    -   **Repositories:** You can reorder repositories in two ways:
-    -   **Repositories:** Drag and drop repository cards to reorder them within or between categories.
-When reordering, a blue indicator bar will show you exactly where the card will be dropped.
+        1.  **Drag-and-Drop:** Drag and drop repository cards to reorder them within or between categories.
+A blue indicator bar will show you exactly where the card will be dropped.
+        2.  **Buttons:** Hover over a repository card to reveal **up and down arrow buttons** in its header.
+Use these for a simple, click-based way to reorder cards within their list.
     -   **Categories:** Drag and drop category headers using the grip handle (⋮⋮) to reorder the sections themselves.
 In addition to dragging, you can use the **up and down arrow buttons** that appear when hovering over a category header to reorder categories one position at a time.
 This provides an easy and accessible alternative.
 -   **Uncategorized Section:** Any repository not assigned to a category will automatically appear in a default "Uncategorized" section.